 Figure 44 — Irregular intermittent welds

-The intermittent welds in the above diagram, are not regular ones.
+The intermittent welds in Figure 44 are not regular ones.
 Therefore, they are treated as <segment_list/>, where each segment is described separately.
 When all welded segments have the same length and all gaps between segments have the same spacing, the connection can be represented as sequence of <regular_segments/>.

-summary: For the description of an intermittent connection line, following variants are available:
+In summary: For the description of an intermittent connection line, the following variants are available: